kravigupta/mastering-elastic-stack-code-files/Chapter11/README.md

-# mastering-elastic-stack-code-files
-Mastering Elastic Stack Code Files
+# Mastering Elastic Stack
+## Chapter 11
+Best Practices, takes us to understand why do we need to follow best practices along with listing of various best practices which should be followed which has been categorized into multiple sub-sections.